WegrzynAB/Papers/2018_Modelling flavoprotein-related diseases/README.md

 To reproduce the results from our study you need COBRA Toolbox https://opencobra.github.io/cobratoolbox/stable/, and optGpSampler http://cs.ru.nl/~wmegchel/optGpSampler/

-<b>To reproduce results included in the paper please follow this manual</b>

 <b>Fig. 2. and Fig. S1.</b> Mapping of the flavoproteome on the models before (grey, Recon 2.2) and after curation (black, Recon 2.2_FAD or Recon 2.2_flavo).

 <b>Fig. 3. and Fig. S2.</b> New models can correctly simulate the physiology of MADD.